garyericson/bacx-pr/topics/tv-technical-videos.md

 ## Embed a video in docs

 After your video is uploaded to RedTiger, you get a link to your video on RedTiger.
 For example: https://www.microsoft.com/videoplayer/embed/{ID}.
+Please note due to accessibility issues, we embed only RedTiger links.
+We do not embed YouTube links.

 You can embed the video in your docs article by using the following markdown syntax: